BQSKit/bqskit-qfactor-jax/README.md

 # bqskitgpu
-GPU implementations for some parts of BQSKit
+GPU implementations for some parts of BQSKit, uses JAX as an abtraction layer